Xuefeng-Zhu/Everedu/Proposal.md

 # Everedu

 ## Overview
 Everedu is a helpful education application.
-It tries to improve the lecture engagement and interaction between instructors and students.
+Its objective is to improve the lecture engagement and interaction between instructors and students.
 Everedu includes a web application for instructors and a mobile application for students.

 The main features of this application include

 + Take lecture attendance
-+ A better platform letting students asking questions during lecture
-+ Reply questions through webRTC
 + Pop quiz during the lecture to exam learning effectiveness
-+ Save quizzes for future review
-+ Collaboration on course note
++ Reply questions or present through WebRTC
++ A chatting room allowing students asking questions during lecture

 ## Development tools
 + Angularjs for front-end user interaction
-+ ionic for building cross platform mobile application
++ Ionic for building cross platform mobile application
-+ Firebase for backend system
++ Firebase for backend service
-+ Optional Evernote API for data storage

 ## Timeline
 + First Week
-	+ read document of library I am going to use
+	+ Read documentation of each library
 	+ Implement basic user interface for mobile client
 		+ Implement the login interface
 		+ Implement the course list interface